Reuh/anselme/LANGUAGE.md

 Functions always have the following variables defined in its namespace by default:

-`👁️`: number, number of times the function was executed before `🔖`: function reference, last reached checkpoint. `nil` if no checkpoint reached.
+`👁️`: number, number of times the function was executed/resumed before (incremented when reaching the end of the function or a return line)
+`🔖`: function reference, last reached checkpoint. `()` (nil) if no checkpoint reached. (updated when reaching a checkpoint or directly executing a checkpoint)

 These variables are persistent, unless the function is scoped.